-Several reports indicate that both biogas and bioenergy technology aren’t as effective for achieving carbon goals (at least by themselves) as some other reports might claim.
+Several reports indicate that both biogas and bioenergy technology aren’t as effective for achieving carbon goals in some cities or regions as some other reports might claim

 … in a temperate climate like California, RNG is not a viable alternative for decarbonizing buildings (vox.com)

 [Some reports go as far to say that bioenergy isn’t carbon neutral on a timeline that is quick enough to achieve climate change goals] (physicsworld.com)